mlaxmanvmani/Waveforms-for-nonspinning-IMRIs-on-eccentric-orbits./README.md

 ebyei &rarr; et/ei

-where, et is the time eccentricity and ei is some initial eccentricity defined in Ref.[Ebersold et al](https://journals.aps.org/prd/pdf/10.1103/PhysRevD.100.084043]).
+where, et is the time eccentricity and ei is some initial eccentricity defined in Ref.
+[Ebersold et al](https://journals.aps.org/prd/pdf/10.1103/PhysRevD.100.084043]).